How to Run a Tree Service Business: 5 Lessons from a Master Arborist

 “By the time the client sees a quote, they’re not just looking at the bottom line.
 They’re looking at how Tracy called them a couple of hours after they reached out, how we emailed them a quote right away…all of those things show them that there’s more value than what the price is."

-Like most business owners, Matt and Tracy started out scrappy by using pen, paper, and Google Calendar for daily operations.
+In the beginning, Matt and Tracy used pen, paper, and Google Calendar for daily operations.
 “The process of setting up site visits and recording names and information was chicken scratch.
 It wasn’t working,” says Tracy.

 Work orders were written on stacks of paper.
 If the papers fell or got mixed up, and everything would fall out of order, causing chaos and wasting time.